layeh/kjv/README.md

 # kjva

-Read the Word of God from your terminal,
+Read the Word of God + the Apocrypha from your terminal!

 Forked from [https://github.com/lukesmithxyz/kjv.git], which is forked from [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git) but with the Apocrypha added.